fieryhenry/fieryhenry/README.md

 Please access my repos on Codeberg instead of GitHub: <https://codeberg.org/fieryhenry>.
 I am currently in the process of migrating all of my repos over to there.

+If you think any repo of mine is missing from GitHub and it used to exist, it is likely now on Codeberg.

 GitHub is a terrible platform owned by Microsoft which is a terrible company.
 See here: <https://giveupgithub.org/>

 I do hacking and modding stuff with the mobile game The Battle Cats.